 Service users in all of the focus groups discussed the value of dedicated funding for the dissemination and implementation of research evidence.
 There is an expectation that services should enable staff to make use of research evidence in practice.
 Concerns were expressed that nurses and midwives might not have the power and influence within organisations to effectively implement research findings or to change practice and, secondly, that systems were not in place that enabled sharing and dissemination of good practice across care settings and sectors.
-This was again highlighted by stakeholders who discussed the importance of using research to create 'a momentum for change' through action research approaches, leadership development, and prioritising the use of research findings in practice.
+This was again highlighted by stakeholders who discussed the importance of using research to create 'a momentum for change' through action research findings in practice.